 Bienvenidos a CienciaPR, una red de recursos para todos los interesados en las ciencias y en Puerto Rico.

 I completed my undergraduate studies in Industrial Biotechnology at the University of Puerto Rico-Mayaguez where I worked in the research laboratory of Dr. Carlos Rios Velzquez.
 I completed my Ph.D. in Biochemistry at the University of Wisconsin-Madison where I completed my dissertation entitled: "Discovering unexpected connections and developing tools to define the CTD code of Pol II." in the laboratory of Dr. Aseem Z. Ansari.
-I will soon begin a postdoctoral position at the Babraham Institute in Cambridge, UK.
-There my research will focus on understanding (and manipulating) how individuals age as a function of gene expression patterns that arise from unique life experiences, stress, calorie intake and genetic makeup.
+I am currently a postdoctoral research scientist at the MRC-Laboratory of Molecular Biology where I am focusing on understanding how 3' end RNA processing is regulated and coupled to transcription.

-In general my interests span the molecular mechanisms that regulate gene expression, designing chemical and molecular tools to alter cell states, and aging as a drugable and fixable phenomenon that afflicts all living organisms.
-I have experience in mentoring undergraduate and graduate students, and developing and writing successfully funded NSF grants.
-I have served as teaching assistant for basic and advanced courses in eukaryotic molecular biology and biochemistry.
-Finally, I have volunteered as a high school science fair judge and as coordinator for citizen scientist projects.
+In general I am interested in understanding the molecular mechanisms that regulate gene expression by combining genomics, chemical-genetics, structural biology and biochemistry.
+I have experience in mentoring undergraduate and graduate students, and developing and writing successfully funded NSF and NIH grants.
+I have served as teaching assistant for basic and advanced courses in eukaryotic molecular biology and biochemistry, and I have volunteered as a high school science fair judge and as coordinator for citizen scientist projects.

 I am happy to help develop new or established projects, and provide feedback on manuscripts, grant applications or simply brainstorm ideas.
 I am particularly apt at problem solving through the systematic dissection of critical variables, making new connections, designing experiments and identifying new and exciting directions for future research.